muratk3n/thirdwave/en/tweets/2019/week36.md

 background, and CM on TV yelling "theeese peeople aaaare exaaactly the saaame!".

-These people aren't totally stupid.
-They see what's going on.
+MSM types aren't all idiots.
+Some if not most see what's going on.

 *2019-9-4 9:32:15*